emilasheras/emilasheras/README.md

-#  Hi there folks, here's some info about me
+#  Hi there, here's some info about me

 -  I'm 20 years' old student from Mendoza, Argentina
 -  Studying for a bachelor's degree in informatics and software development
 -  Currently working on developing my game dev and programming knowledge in multiple languages
 -  Also: learning Python and C# as preferred languages
--  Contact me and ask me anything with the links below!
+-  Contact me and ask me anything!

 ___

 ##  [CONTACT]
-#### You can contact me at
 emilasheras.uni@gmail.com

 ___